 Should I Leave Effects On When Exporting Multitracks For Mixing?

-When you’re preparing a song for mixing, one of the most common questions is:
+When you’re preparing a song for mixing, one of the most common questions is: should I leave my effects on before exporting, or should I turn them off?

-In mixing, a dry track simply means the effects have been turned off before export.
+You might hear engineers describe this as sending tracks dry or wet.
+A dry track means the effects have been turned off before export.
 A wet track means the effects are printed into the audio, such as reverb, delay, distortion, amp sims, tuning, modulation, or other processing.

 If you’re preparing files for a mix and want me to check them before booking, you can upload them here.